drupalcommerce/commerce-docs/v2/recipes/overriding-payment-gateway-configuration.rst

 How to Test if It Works
 -----------------------

 To ensure that the correct settings are being used, we can make a test by checking out a test order.
 In the PayPal example above, the test credentials can be linked to an account that has a different name than the production account.
 PayPal will be also indicating that an account is a sandbox account by appending the word Test after its name.
-When the user is redirected to PayPal, the page's title should read "Test Store".
+When the user is redirected to PayPal, the page's title should read "Test Store" without the overrides, and simply "Store" with the overrides.